bohaigt86/coursera-angularjs/README.md

   </div>
   ```

-  Any objects assgined to the scope become model properties.
-Any methods assigned to the scope becaome available in the view, and can be invoked via AngularJS expressions and ng event handler directives (e.g. ngClick).
+  Any objects assigned to the scope become model properties.
+Any methods assigned to the scope become available in the view, and can be invoked via AngularJS expressions and ng event handler directives (e.g. ngClick).

 ## Scope
   - Scope is an object that refers to the application model.